IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_open(znsq_connection_t *con, const char *dsname, unsigned int flags, const struct znsq_open_options *options);`

-#### Establishes an open connection to a EzNoSQL database
+#### Establishes an open connection to an EzNoSQL database
-Opens a EzNoSQL database by establishing a connection between the user's task and the database.
+Opens an EzNoSQL database by establishing a connection between the user's task and the database.
 Additionally, the open API establishes the optional parameters to be used on behalf of this connection, such as read integrity, lock timeout, auto commit, read only, write force, and read access direction for the primary index:

 Additional connections can be established as needed by the same user task, or other tasks executing across the sysplex.
 Additional connections allow for the use of different options, or to load balance the workload across different processors.
 A successful open returns a connection token which must be provided on other APIs for reading and writing to the database.